Our History2019-10-16T14:20:49-07:00

 Late 2000’s

 True to fashion, the library was due for another expansion!
 The Library was open seven days a week, even in the mess of the remodel.
 With this new space the Friends of the Library were able to move into their own book sales room.
-Other new features included: increased shelving space, a storytime room in the children’s section, study rooms, state-of-the-art conference room, enhanced adult programs, WI-FI throughout the building, passport processing office and photo services, patios for quiet reading, and a botanical garden.
+Other new features included: increased shelving space, a storytime room in the children’s section, study rooms, state-of-the-art conference room, enhanced adult programs, WI-FI throughout the building, patios for quiet reading, and a botanical garden.

 July 2017